courselabs/docker/labs/containers/README.md

 > You'll see a lot of output when you run this - Docker pulls the Alpine Linux container image so it can run locally, starts a container, runs the hostname command and prints the output.

-📋 Run another container to run the same hostname command.
+📋 Run another container with the same hostname command.

 <details>
   <summary>Not sure how?</summary>